railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    *Printing the Supplier Price Quotation*

-Then leave the document in the ``Request for Quotation`` state.
-When you receive a response from the supplier, use the menu :menuselection:`Purchases --> Purchase Management --> Requests for Quotation`.
+Then leave the document in the ``RFQ Sent`` state.
+When you receive a response from the supplier, use the menu :menuselection:`Purchases --> Purchase --> Quotations`.
 Select the order and complete its details.

-When you want to approve the order, use the button :guilabel:`Convert to Purchase Order`.
-The price request then passes into the ``Approved`` state.
+When you want to approve the order, use the button :guilabel:`Confirm Order`.
+The price request then passes into the ``Purchase Order`` state.
 No further changes are possible.

 .. figure:: images/purchase_process.png